 "I'd like to take blood and saliva samples now with you coming back to see me and repeat those tests weekly for a while as your body readjusts.
 If you have any trouble between visits please don't hesitate to call me or go to A & E as it could be serious.
 Besides all that I'd like but cannot force you to see a psychiatrist.
 I'm not suggesting you are mentally ill but you have been through a lot with the possibility of more for you to deal with in the future.
 If you have future voluntary surgery the operating surgeon may well require a psychiatric report so doing this now could save time."

 "Is that it then Dr Carter?"
 I asked once she had taken her samples and I had agreed to see the 'shrink'.

 "Just one more particularly important piece of information I need." she replied.
 "Where did you get that top?
 I love it!"

-I cold see why.
+I could see why.
 With dark hair and very pale skin the red hoodie would look very good on her but, "I'd love to tell you.
 But then of course, I'd have to kill you."
 I said in my best Sean Connery, Scottish accent.

 "That would be tremendously ambitious of you.
 Dr Franklyn."

-"I can't believe you recognised a ‘Hound of the Baskervilles' quote'" I exclaimed, amazed.
+"I can't believe you recognised a ‘Hound of the Baskervilles' quote" I exclaimed, amazed.